You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 INFPs are idealists and it’s a cool name to tag along with our personality.

 However, some INFPs take idealism too far that they confuse real life with imagination.
 As a result, when INFPs see the reality too far from what they idealized, it discourages and paralyzes them.

-I remember myself drawn into a plan like delivering stage plays and fabricating our thesis project.
+I remember myself being drawn into a plan like delivering stage plays and fabricating our thesis project.
 I’ve set up my plan.
-But when the people around me didn’t follow what I had in mind, it wears my motivation down.
+But when the people around me didn’t follow what I had in mind, it wore my motivation down.

-When INFPs are too drawn with their imagination, they neglect the truths about reality, that life is a trial-and-error game.
+When INFPs are too drawn by their imagination, they neglect the truths about reality, that life is a trial-and-error game.
 Nothing comes perfectly on the first try.